You are here

 - Idiopathic thrombocythaemia

 - Chronic myeloid leaukaemia*

 - Myelodysplastic syndrome*

 - Polycythaemia vera*

 - Primary myelofibrosis*

 Many cases are discovered incidently based on a blood count performed for another reason.
 Some patients present with signs of thrombosis or bleeding.
 Other present with non-specific symptoms from vasomotor disturbance such as headache or dizziness.

-The only SOP factor is for inability to obtain appropriate clinical management.
+The only SOP worsening factor is for inability to obtain appropriate clinical management.
 Treatment is aimed at preventing complications of thrombosis and haemorrhage, and alleviating symptoms.
 There is no treatment currently available that is curative or will prolong survival.
+Most patients have a normal life expectancy.
 The condition may transform into acute myeloid leukaemia.
 When that occurs it is a new onset of the leukaemia and not a worsening of the thrombocythaemia.